 Ultrasound standards for pressure and power determined in water (a standardized medium whose properties show some similarities to biological tissue) form the basis of all metrology in this area and will continue to do so over the coming decade.
 Currently, two specific measurands are the subject of Key Comparisons: ultrasound power, specifically through measurement of the electro-acoustic radiation conductance of standard sources and ultrasonic pressure, through the determination of the free-field sensitivity of ultrasonic measurement hydrophones.
 It is anticipated that a significant extension in frequency and power application ranges will be required in the near future, driven by existing and emerging medical applications.
 For ultrasonic pressure, there will be a need to increase the frequency range.
 The current upper frequency range covered by the Key Comparison for hydrophone sensitivity (CCAUV.U-K4) is 20 MHz, and it is anticipated that this might be extended up to at least 40 MHz and may include phase response.
 The phase response is required for establishing deconvolution technique [22-23] for precise measurement of instantaneous acoustic pressure of broadband ultrasound.
-Similarly, for the measurement of ultrasound output power and driven by the increasing number of therapeutic applications of ultrasound, there may be a need to extend the upper applied power level of the Key Comparison to 300 W and potentially beyond, from the current 20 W limit (CCAUV.U-K3).
+Similarly, for the measurement of ultrasound output power and driven by the increasing number of therapeutic applications of ultrasound, there may be a need to extend the upper applied power level of the Key Comparison at least to 300 W and potentially beyond, from the current 20 W limit (CCAUV.U-K3).
 Anticipating a potential routine clinical take-up of HIFU or HITU related technologies, there may be a need to employ new focused transducers capable of generating sufficiently high time-average acoustic powers.
+It will be necessary to extend ultrasonic standards to lower frequency range below 0.5 MHz for validating the safety of medical ultrasound such as physiotherapy equipment.
+It should be considered whether measurement techniques of underwater acoustics might be able to be applied for this purpose.